JakeKlein101/Playlist_converter/README.md

 # Playlist_converter
-A program to convert apple music playlists to spotify playlists
+A program to convert apple music/youtube playlists to Spotify playlists